Developing HTML Emails for Gmail: 14 Tips for Coding

 <a href=“mailto:name@test.com”>name@test.com</a>

-Worse yet, the links will be default blue and underlined, which is really bad news if your background is blue.
+Worse yet, the links will be default blue and underlined.
 Mostly, this auto-linking issue is just a bit of an eyesore, but it can cause problems if you’re using fake domains for the purpose of creative expression (e.g. dabomb.com) or if you simply don’t want a piece of information to be clickable.

 Here are three potential fixes, depending on the results you’re after: